shantoux/Projet_Web/README.md

 ## Initialize database

-First one must connect to the database.
+First, one must connect to the database.
 To do so, go to the root of the project and set *username* and *password*.
 Use command:
 ```
 vim website/.projetWEB.ini
 ```